hamnet70/software-design-lab/templates/journal.md

 ## Week Two (1/30 to 2/6)

-This week, I reminded myself that I'm likely to forget what we learn in class if I don't practice it every day.
+Overall: This week, I reminded myself that I'm likely to forget what we learn in class if I don't practice it every day.
 So, I took a few minutes every morning when I first logged on to review the command line, navigating around my computer.

 Hour 1: I spread this hour over the course of the week, reviewing the basic command line commands of pwd, cd (with specific directory names, / , and ~), ls, and the handy tab and up arrow shortcuts every day, just so they became habit.